 Task Date Legal Reference Jul - August 2016 Women's Day 9 Aug Table in Council the IDP Process Plan (Happens once every 5 years.
 The time schedule in terms of Section 21(1)(b) of the Municipal Finance Management Act (MFMA) is replaced annually).
-18 Jul MSA Section 28: (1) Each municipal council, within a prescribed period after the start of its elected term, must adopt a process set out in writing to guide the planning, drafting, adoption and review of its integrated development plan.
-(2) The municipality must through appropriate mechanisms, processes and procedures established in terms of Chapter 4, consult the local community before adopting the process.
-(3) A municipality must give notice to the local community of particulars of the process it intends to follow.
+18 Jul MSA Section 28: Each municipal council, within a prescribed period after the start of its elected term, must adopt a process set out in writing to guide the planning, drafting, adoption and review of its integrated development plan.
+The municipality must through appropriate mechanisms, processes and procedures established in terms of Chapter 4, consult the local community before adopting the process.
+A municipality must give notice to the local community of particulars of the process it intends to follow.
 Advertise the draft IDP Process Plan for public inputs/comments.
 Copies in library and on website 19 Jul MSA Section 28 (3) A municipality must give notice to the local community of particulars of the process it intends to follow Table in Council a budget and IDP time schedule of key deadlines (Annually - at least 10 months before the start of the budget year) 23 Aug MFMA Section 21(1)(b): The mayor of a municipality must at least 10 months before the start of the budget year, table in the municipal council a time schedule outlining key deadlines for - (i) the preparation, tabling and approval of the annual budget; (ii) the annual review of- (aa) the integrated development plan in terms of section 34 of the Municipal Systems Act; and (bb) the budget-related policies; (iii) the tabling and adoption of any amendments to the integrated development plan and the budget-related policies; and (iv) any consultative processes forming part of the processes referred to in subparagraphs (i), (ii) and (iii).
 Submit annual financial statements and annual performance report to the Auditor-General for auditing (within two months after the end of the financial year) Before 31 Aug

-Task Date Legal Reference Septer ber - Octob ber - October 2016 Heritage Day 24 Sep School holiday 30 Sep -10 Oct Submit process plan and time schedule to the West Coast District Municipality and the Provincial Government - Give notice of the approved process plan and time schedule through local media 7 & 8 Sep Internal Analysis - critical issues/challenges with respect to every service minimum service levels institutional financial performance Sep & Oct Compile a Financial Plan Sep & Oct MSA Section 26(h): An integrated development plan must reflect a financial plan, which must include a budget projection for at least the next three years.
-External Analysis - Spatial Social Economic Environmental This process should be combined with the compilation of ward plans and must involve the local community and other stakeholders MSA Section 29(1)(b): The process followed by a municipality to draft its integrated development plan, including its consideration and adoption of the draft plan, must through appropriate mechanisms, processes and procedures established in terms of Chapter 4, allow for- (i) the local community to be consulted on its development needs and priorities; (ii) the local community to participate in the drafting of the integrated development plan; and (iii) organs of state, including traditional authorities, and other role players to be identified and consulted on the drafting of the integrated development plan.
+Task Date Legal Reference September - October 2016 Heritage Day 24 Sep School holiday 30 Sep -10 Oct Submit process plan and time schedule to the West Coast District Municipality and the Provincial Government 24 Aug - 2 Sep Give notice of the approved process plan and time schedule through local media 7 & 8 Sep Internal Analysis - Sep & Oct Compile a Financial Plan Sep & Oct MSA Section 26(h): An integrated development plan must reflect a financial plan, which must include a budget projection for at least the next three years.
+External Analysis - MSA Section 29(1)(b): The process followed by a municipality to draft its integrated development plan, including its consideration and adoption of the draft plan, must through appropriate mechanisms, processes and procedures established in terms of Chapter 4, allow for- (i) the local community to be consulted on its development needs and priorities; (ii) the local community to participate in the drafting of the integrated development plan; and (iii) organs of state, including traditional authorities, and other role players to be identified and consulted on the drafting of the integrated development plan.
 Commence with the multi-year capital and operating budget Sep Ward committee meetings and town based public meetings on the IDP Sept/Oct IDP Forum meetings Sept/Oct Obtain inputs from directors and division heads on preliminary capital and operating budget (including review of salary, fleet and equipment budget and tariffs) Finalise the compilation of new ward plans Oct